-The underlying mortality assumptions and all other actuarial assumptions used in the June 30, 2013 valuation were based on the results of a January 2014 actuarial experience study for the period 1997 to 2011.
-Further details of the Experience Study can found on the CalPERS website.
+All other actuarial assumptions used in the June 30, 2014 and 2013 valuations were based on the results of an actuarial experience study for the period 1997 to 2011, including updates to salary increase, mortality, and retirement rates.
+Further details of the Experience Study can be found on the CalPERS website.